NVIDIA/MegaMolBART/QUICKSTART.md

 A sample docker run command for interactive development might look like the following, where `DATA_PATH,` `RESULT_PATH`, and `PROJECT_PATH` are the respective paths on the local machine.
 The `WANDB_API_KEY` variable contains your API key or can be omitted if you do not have an account.

-It is best practice to reinstall any development code before development or training by running the`pip install -e .` within the top level of the directory.
-It may also be necessary to recompile the Megatron helpers, which can be done right before
+It is best practice to reinstall any development code before development or training by running the `pip install -e .` within the top level of the directory.
+It may also be necessary to recompile the Megatron helpers, which can be done right before running the container.

 ```bash
 #!/bin/bash